CloudCannon/documentation/src/_docs/syncing/publishing.md

 The publish mode determines if publish is a direct merge or a pull request.
 Merges have less overhead, while pull requests can link to external builds, checks and workflows.

-To change the publish mode for a GitHub-connected site:
+To change the publish mode for a GitHub or Bitbucket connected site:

 1. Go to *Site Settings* / *File Syncing* / *Publish*
 2. Select *Merge* or *Pull Request*